mobinni/i18ntocsv/README.md

 # i18ntocsv
-A cli tool to convert i18n json files (for for instance angular translate) to csv so you can import them into google sheets, excel, etc
+A cli tool to convert i18n yml files to csv so you can import them into google sheets, excel, etc

 # Usage
 ```javascript